Thinking about living or visiting Merida, Mexico?

 Are you a digital nomad who loves coworking spaces?
 Us too!

 You’re in luck because there are plenty of coworking spaces in Merida to choose from.
-We personally liked Conexion60 – they have day passes available for $200 pesos ($9.72 USD).
+We personally liked Conexion60 – they have day passes available for 200 pesos ($11.75 USD) and also 12-day and 30-day options.

 The 5 Best Neighborhoods in Merida Mexico For Long-Term Stays

-You’ve got tons of accommodation options from old-style haciendas to modern apartments – there’s something for everyone looking to stay in Merida.
-The Yucatan peninsula offers plenty of activities like swimming in cenotes, eating at the yummy food stalls and touring historical buildings.
+You’ve got tons of accommodation options, from old-style haciendas to modern apartments – there’s something for everyone looking to stay in Merida.
+The Yucatan peninsula offers plenty of activities like swimming in cenotes, eating at yummy food stalls and touring historical buildings.

 But if you’re staying in a bad location – it could make your time in Merida not so great.
 It is actually one of the largest cities in Mexico and the public transportation is honestly not the best.

-This detailed guide’s main purpose is to help you find the best location for your trip style.
+The main purpose of this guide is to help you find the best location for your trip style.
 Here’s where to stay in Merida Mexico (only the best areas) for anyone looking to stay long-term:

 1. Santa Ana